MatthewKennedy/spree_checkout/README.md

 end
 ```

-If you wish to have Spree Checkout redirect your customer to a different entry or exit point you can add the following to your Spree initializer file.
+If you wish to have Spree Checkout redirect your customer to a different exit point you can add the following to your Spree initializer file.
 ```ruby
 # config/initializers/spree.rb